Today, we’re sharing how to repurpose an old Fall wreath! This is one of those posts that is so simple, I almost didn’t share it.

 Also, you might have to fluff the leaves up a bit, so you can spray underneath and in between them for good coverage.

 Once your wreath is completely dry (don’t rush this step), flip the wreath back over and spray paint the front of the wreath.

-If you’re repurposing an old Fall wreath like this one that has fabric leaves be aware the fabric will soak up the spray paint, so your wreath will probably need more than one coat.
+If you’re repurposing an old Fall wreath like this one with fabric leaves be aware the fabric will soak up the spray paint which means there’s a good chance your wreath will probably need more than one coat.

-After your repurposed Fall wreath has been completely spray painted and you have the desired amount of coverage, set aside and allow to dry completely.
+After your repurposed Fall wreath has been completely painted and you have the desired amount of coverage, set aside and allow it to dry completely.

 I know sometimes it can be scary to spray paint pieces like this because it might be hard to envision how the old wreath will look once it’s been repurposed.

-That being said, you won’t truly know if you like it until you try it.
-And if you’re already storing a wreath that you know is no longer your style, what do you have to lose?
+That said, you won’t truly know if you like it until you try it.
+And if you’re already storing a wreath you know is no longer your style, what do you have to lose?